byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-08 the-kitchen-sink-of-remaining-Range-ideas.md

 - You have to know that InputBOx exists on the Application alone.
 IF you use the other version, then you cannot supply the Type
 - YOu have to know that Type:=8 allows for a Range selection

-ONce oyu have two those things down (because you read this book!) then you are able to ask the user to pick a Range with ease.
+ONce you have two those things down (because you read this book!) then you are able to ask the user to pick a Range with ease.
 The other very nice thing about the InputBox approach is that you can supply a default address (not Range) and it will automatically be selected at the start.
 I have used this approach to get effect in bUTL to allow the VBA to process the Selection (by default) or to allow the user to select something different.
-This is a very clean solution to sneivle defaults while also allowing the user to do something different once they read your initial prompt.
+This is a very clean solution to snivel defaults while also allowing the user to do something different once they read your initial prompt.
 It is also dead simple to upgrade your current `Set rng = Range()` to `Set rng = Application.InputBox("Select a cell", Type:=8)` instead.
 For utility type code, the difference in immense in terms of not having to hard code or guess Ranges.
 Or you can still guess them but provide the user a chance to change the guess.

 TODO: move that Function here form bUTL GetOrSelect...